18F/uswds-jekyll/pages/training/overview.md

 ## Tutorials

 A number of other tutorials on varied topics like machine learning and geospatial analysis can be [found here](/training/tutorials/).

-## Workshops

-SCINet also sponsors in-person workshops on specific topics.
-A list of those topics and links to workshop materials can be [found here](/workshops/).

 ## Data management